-I am a university tutor on natural hazards and renewable energy.
+I am a university tutor on sustainability and renewable energy, and natural hazards.
 I am also an earth science field studies guide for the Bay of Naples volcanic area (including Pompeii, Herculaneum and Vesuvius) and Iceland.
 I combine this with freelance public speaking and lecturing around the world.

 I have been a professional mountain walks leader and have climbed and backpacked in Britain, Canada, USA, Norway, Iceland, New Zealand, the Italian Dolomites and the Alps.
 I graduated from Edinburgh University in geology and worked as an expedition science leader in Botswana and the Yukon, and as a field studies tutor teaching geology and geography.